Registered Sex and Kidnapping Offender Notification

 • Any person under the jurisdiction of the indeterminate sentence review board as the result of a sex or kidnapping offense;

-Sex and kidnapping offenders who are admitted to the College must notify the Sheriff of the offender's intent to attend College within three business days of enrolling at the College or the start of classes, whichever is earlier.
-The Sheriff then notifies the Vice President of Student Services' Office.
-(RCW 9A.44.130(1))
+Sex and kidnapping offenders who are admitted to the College must notify the Whatcom County Sheriff's Office of the offender's intent to attend College within three business days of enrolling at the College or the start of classes, whichever is earlier.
+The Sheriff's Office then notifies the Vice President of Student Services' Office (RCW 9A.44.130(1)).

 Jump to back to Sections List